 Directions- Begin your notebook with a section for 20 vocabulary terms.
-Be sure to label it "Vocabulary". \You must list a term you have never heard before along with the part of speech, the page number, the definition of the word, and the sentence from the story where you found the word.
+Be sure to title this section

+- "Vocabulary".
+This should take up 4 pages with 5 terms on each page. - You must list each term along with the part of speech, the page number, the definition of the word, and the sentence from the story where you found the word. - Example 1.
+PENURY- Noun [page 11] a state of extreme poverty or destitution

-- Example 1.
-PENURY- Noun [page 11] a state of extreme poverty or destitution The homeless man was very poor, and lived in penury for the remainder of his life. - B. Notebook "Character List" Assignment- Each character must be listed in this "CHARACTER" section of your notebook.
-I expect you to spell their names correctly. \Remember- All first and last name begins with a capital letter!
+The homeless man was very poor, and lived in penury for the remainder of his life. - 2.
+Notebook "Character List" Assignment- Each character must be listed in this "CHARACTER" section of your notebook.
+I expect you to spell their names correctly.
+Remember- All first and last name begins with a capital letter!
+These are Proper Nouns (specific people, places and things) You should fill 4 pages with characters and their descriptions.

-Directions- Along with the names, I expect a very clear and accurate depiction of them.
-Tell me what role they play in the main character's story.
+Directions- Along with the names, I expect a very clear and accurate description of them.
+Tell me what role other character's may play in the main character's story.

-- \You may be able to describe them physically, emotionally, or describe their strengths or weaknesses.
-You must tell me if they are a major or minor character.
-If they are a major character I expect you to describe them in detail. - \I challenge you to carefully consider which adjectives you use to describe them.
+- You must be able to describe them physically, emotionally, or describe their strengths or weaknesses. - You must tell me if they are a major or minor character. - If they are a major character I expect you to describe them in greater detail. - I challenge you to carefully consider which adjectives you use to describe them.
 I would hope you would NOT use low-level words like: bad guy, mean person, sad lady...
-BE SPECIFIC! - C. Notebook "Conflict" Assignment- this section of your notebook will contain 10 conflicts.
+BE SPECIFIC! - 3.
+Notebook "Conflict" Assignment- this section of your notebook will contain 10 conflicts.